COVID-19 Vaccine Frequently Asked Questions

 Will I still have to follow other COVID-19 measures once I get the vaccine?

 Yes, it is essential that you still act to prevent the spread of COVID-19 in the community, so it is important to follow public health measures until we have reached a level of community vaccination that suggests widespread immunity.
-This includes wearing a mask when indoors, or when you cannot physically distance from others, continuing to avoid crowded spaces and social gatherings, regular handwashing, and staying home when sick.
+This includes staying home if you have any symptoms of COVID-19, wearing a mask, keeping a distance of at least 2 metres from others and washing your hands often.

 Will these COVID-19 vaccines work on new strains of the disease?